EzzEldinx/node-xml-generator/README.md

 - **Reads Excel Data:** Extracts data from each row of the provided Excel file, skipping header rows.
 - **Template-Based XML Generation:** Uses `script.xml` as a base, updating fields with row-specific data.
-- **External Data Fetching:** Fetches additional labels and titles from URLs (e.g., nomisma.org) with retry logic and timeouts.
+- **External Data Fetching:** Fetches additional labels and titles from URLs with retry logic and timeouts.
 - **Special XML Handling:**
   - Escapes "corne d'abondance" as `corne d&apos;abondance` in all XML output.
   - Ensures copyright holder uses a literal apostrophe.